 - A “personal financial statement” – this is a document in which you list all your income, assets, current loans (including car loans) and other monthly payments and liabilities.
 It gives the bank a quick overview of your financial health.

-- Pay stubs for the last couple weeks/months – you can be sure they will call your employer to verify employment and pay grade
+- Pay stubs for the last couple weeks/months – they will call your employer to verify employment and salary.

 - 2 – 3 years worth of tax returns – this will give the bank a good idea of your historic financial health and will help them determine how much of a loan you can afford.